vellita/ScalaWork/BankProject/README.md

 Customers are also able to provide feedback

 #### Current Account
-deposit, withdraw, check balance
+Deposit, Withdraw, Check Balance

 #### Credit account:
-Set credit limit when you set up account spend, check credit remaining, check the interest rate, check overdue amount, pay overdue amount At the end of a term(i.e a month) interest is charged onto the credit spent from account
+Set credit limit when you set up account

+Spend, Check credit remaining, Check the interest rate, Check overdue amount, Pay overdue amount

+At the end of a term(i.e a month) interest is charged onto the credit spent from account
 #### Savings account
-deposit, withdraw
+Deposit, Withdraw

 At the end of a term(i.e a month) interest is paid onto the money in account